astavrop0/MAI_for_stock_return_predictability/README.md

 • Experimenting with combinations of MAI and MEF features as inputs to the predictive models.

-• Exploring advanced preprocessing techniques, outlier detection methods, and different ways to handle missing data to improve model inputs.
+• Exploring advanced preprocessing techniques, outlier detection methods, and handling missing data to improve model inputs.

 • Conducting a more extensive hyperparameter search and exploring more sophisticated modeling approaches.